innocenzi/rename/README.md

 - If you change a line, the corresponding file will be renamed accordingly.
 - If you erase the line while keeping the line jump, the file will be deleted.

+Note the following scenarios:

+- If you completely delete a line, the operations will be canceled.
+- If you rename multiple files with the exact same name, the last one will take over and the previous ones will be deleted.

 &nbsp;

 ## Options